emmanuelozakpolor/project_1/README.md

 ## Project 1 Documentation Expressed

- 	Project 1 is also project LAMP.
+ 	Project 1 is also project LAMP(Linux, Apache, MySql, PHP).
     successful update of list of packages in package manager in terminal with the following cmd; `sudo apt update`

     successful installation of apache2 package in terminal with the following cmd; `sudo apt install apache2`

-    successful confrimation that apache2 is running in terminal with the following cmd; `sudo systemctl status apache2`
+    successful confirmation that apache2 is running in terminal with the following cmd; `sudo systemctl status apache2`

 ![apache stat](apache_stat.PNG)